-Fibre glassing open ends of fibreglass GRP trims
+Fibreglassing open ends of fibreglass GRP trims

-Cut a piece of matting roughly 50mm ( 2″ ) larger than the hole you are covering then quickly soak it both sides with a new fast drying mix of resin, or the resin you were applying the bandages with if time will allow.
+Cut a piece of matting roughly 50mm ( 2″ ) larger than the hole you are covering then quickly soak it both sides with a new fast drying mix of resin, or the resin you were applying to the bandages if time will allow.
 Place the wet matting so that even areas of excess matting poke out the top and the sides, now its just a matter of gently stretching the matting in all three directions until it looks right with a brush.

 C – How it will look after topcoating.

-Laying the fiberglass matting laminate
+Laying the fibreglass matting laminate

 To see the process of laying to main roof laminate click here How to laminate fibreglass

-Sanding a fiberglass roof
+Sanding a fibreglass roof

-Easy sanding – My preference is a re-chargeable corner sander with 60 grade aluminium oxide paper, but it can be done by hand if its a one off but you will get a slicker faster finish with a power tool.
+Easy sanding – My preference is a re-chargeable corner sander with 60 grade aluminium oxide paper, but it can be done by hand if its a one off, but you will get a slicker faster finish with a power tool.
 Do not breathe the dust, wear a mask and work up wind.
-The cordless Ryobi sander pictured is a absolute godsend see it in the roofing tools section below.
+The cordless Ryobi sander pictured is a absolute godsend, see it in the roofing tools section below.

-If for some reason you had to wait more than 24 hours to topcoat the roof laminate you will have to sand very thoroughly first with 40-60 grade aluminium oxide grit paper.
+If for some reason you have had to wait more than 24 hours to topcoat the roof laminate you will have to sand very thoroughly first with 40-60 grade aluminium oxide grit paper.
 Try not to do this.

-Topcoat a fiberglass roof
+Topcoat a fibreglass roof